dotnet/docfx/Documentation/tutorial/intro_markdown_lite.md

     * Support markdown syntax extension.
     * Support validation extension.
 2. Correctness:
-    We follow GFM syntax, but when some rules is too hard to implement, just breaking.
+    We follow GFM syntax, but when some rules are too hard to implement, just breaking.
 3. Performance:
     Performance is not our major concern.